|Title||Start Date & Time||End Date & Time|

 Zoom is a web conferencing tool that can be used for real-time lectures with students as well as for lecture recordings.
 It is an intuitive and simple tool that can be used on desktop, tablet, and mobile devices.
 Zoom has a number of features that can enhance your online class experience, including screen sharing, chat, recording, annotation, and more.

-Zoom offers several options to increase the security and privacy of Zoom sessions, including requiring authentication to join, participant management to remove non-invited guests, as well as tips for stopping Party Crashers
+Zoom offers several options to increase the security and privacy of Zoom sessions, including requiring authentication, muting and removing non-invited guests, as well as Tips to Keep Uninvited Guests Out of Your Zoom Event.
+Use OIT's Secure Meetings Guide for recommended options you can utilize to increase security including:

 Classroom Capture is a fully automated recording service available in most large CU Boulder classrooms.
 It is a good option for recording your lecture for students who cannot be physically present in the classroom.
 Recordings automatically start, stop, and publish to an online video catalog.
 Classroom Capture packages slides, faculty lecture, and rich metadata into a streaming video.